Nancypatel1103/ComplianceClient/ORGANIZATION-CREATION/organization.md

 3. After clicking, a new window will open.
 ![image 18](./images/image-18.PNG)

-4. From here you can change **Profile Photo, Oraganization Name, Address, Status, Email, Contact, and Your Work**.
+4. From here you can change **Profile Photo, Organization Name, Address, Status, Email, Contact, and Your Work**.
 ![image 19](./images/image-19.png)

 5. Located on the right, the **Organization Log** shows the changes made to the organization.